RaniSu/MyVideos/README.md

 Step 3: Create a Collection
 In Firestore, data is organized into collections, which are similar to tables in a traditional database.
 To create a collection called "favorite,

-Step3 : in FireBase DataBase You Can See "Rules" in the right side , you need to update it to this code: rules_version = '2';
+Step3 : in FireBase DataBase You Can See "Rules" in the right side

+Step4 : Update Rules

+rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {